 Content management systems are built around the concept of content entities.

 - They allow you to publish news or pages and extend the core platform to any other type of content as well.

 - They do support users and different roles (such as administrators, editors, customers), and provide you with the opportunity to extend your platform, both in terms of design (with little to no constraints), and functionality (through custom plugins integrated within your core system).

-- You receive media management out of the box — a powerful media panel for uploads, organization, resizing images to certain sizes, setting up thumbnails and the like, and even editing media on the fly.
+- You receive media management out of the box — a powerful media panel for uploads, organization, resizing images, setting up thumbnails and the like, and even editing media on the fly.

 DevriX specializes in WordPress development for SMEs and large publishers and has been actively contributing to the Core community through patches in the Core platform, free themes and plugins, organizing WordPress events around the world, translating WordPress and providing support for users.

 Check out our Services and contact us when you’re ready to start your new online venture.
 We offer a complete range of services – technical development, creative design, marketing, business development and server management, which would put your business on the online map and let you focus on your unique selling propositions.

 A business owner doesn’t necessarily need to know how to build a website.
 However, having basic knowledge of the web development technology involved into creating a web solution, allows decision-makers to understand their company’s needs better and make informed choices.

 The rest is up to the professionalism and skills of the web development agency they partner up with.